slaclab/lume-model/docs/index.md

-# lume-model
+# LUME-model

-Lume-model holds data structures used in the LUME modeling toolset.
-Variables and models built using lume-model will be compatible with other tools.
-Lume-model uses [pydantic](https://pydantic-docs.helpmanual.io/) models to enforce typed attributes upon instantiation.
+LUME-model holds data structures used in the LUME modeling toolset.
+Variables and models built using LUME-model will be compatible with other tools.
+LUME-model uses [pydantic](https://pydantic-docs.helpmanual.io/) models to enforce typed attributes upon instantiation.

 ## Requirements
 * Python >= 3.7